Murder conviction in Blackwater case thrown out, other sentences overturned

 Lawyers for the four men were not immediately available for comment.

 It could not immediately be determined if Slatten would be retried.
-A spokesman for U.S. Attorney Channing D. Phillips said the office “is reviewing the opinion and has no further comment at this time.”
+Spokesmen for the U.S. Justice Department and U.S. Attorney Channing D. Phillips said Phillips’s office “is reviewing the opinion and has no further comment at this time.”

 The four security guards opened fire on the Iraqis, including women and children, at Nisour Square.